zzzprojects/EntityFramework-Classic/docs/pages/features/update-from-query.md

 | :-------------- | -------------: | -------------: | -------------: |
 | SaveChanges     | 1,000 ms       | 2,000 ms       | 5,000 ms       |
 | UpdateFromQuery | 1 ms           | 1 ms           | 1 ms           |

-{% include section-faq-begin.html %}
-## FAQ

-### Why UpdateFromQuery is faster than SaveChanges, BulkSaveChanges, and BulkUpdate?

-`UpdateFromQuery` executes a statement directly in SQL such as `UPDATE [TableName] SET [SetColumnsAndValues] WHERE [Key]`.

-Other operations normally require one or multiple database round-trips which makes the performance slower.
-{% include section-faq-end.html %}